 Made up of five major ethnic groups, the natives of Uganda speak over 30 languages and dialects.
 Amidst this diversity, Uganda is a nation of solidarity, equal opportunity, and tolerance.
 Culture and tradition continue to be handed down from generation to in the preservation of Uganda’s only-one-of-its-kind heritage.

-North, South, East, Central and West all intertwine their distinguishing customs, beliefs and traditions into a wealthy tapestry that creates the diverse national identity which defines the Ugandan culture at the moment.
+North, South, East, Central, and West all intertwine their distinguishing customs, beliefs, and traditions into a wealthy tapestry that creates the diverse national identity which defines the Ugandan culture at the moment.

 The country’s ethnic evolution can be traced back to the 10th century AD.
-The Bantu, Uganda’s primary inhabitants, are an ethnic and linguistic group with over 130 million people in Africa.
+The Bantu, Uganda’s primary inhabitants, is an ethnic and linguistic group with over 130 million people in Africa.
 They lay down their ancestry in the central and southern parts of the country and constitute half of the population.
-Among the Bantu tribes are the Baganda, Banyankole, Bagisu, Bakiga, Batooro, Basamia and Baruli among others.
+Among the Bantu tribes are the Baganda, Banyankole, Bagisu, Bakiga, Batooro, Basamia, and Baruli among others.

-The Sudanic speakers from West-Nile form another group.
+The Sudanic speakers from West Nile form another group.
 The Lugbara, Madi, Bari, and Metu are counted as part of this group.
 They are sometimes referred to as the Madi-Moru group.